 ROI Definition and Tolerances#

-The Region Search is the area within which FlexiVision One searches for and detects the components to be picked.
+What is the Region Search?
+The Region Search is the area within which FlexiVision One will search and detect components to be picked.

 Procedure#

-After clicking Next on the training page, the Define Robot Picking Limit Area Model page opens automatically.
+After clicking ‘Next’ on the training page, the Define Robot Picking Limit Area Model page opens automatically.

 1